 - Personal note - my youngest graduates today.
-Like his two brothers he's attended a top school, done very well academically, and is being commissioned as an offer in the military.
+Like his two brothers, he's attended a top school, done very well academically, and is being commissioned as an officer in the military.
 So it's not only a poignant topic for me, but timely as I compare how I've made business decisions vs. parenting ones!

 Hi, I'm Ed Marsh.
 Welcome to this episode of Signals from the OP.
 On Signals, I talk about issues that I believe should be of strategic importance to industrial manufacturers that are worried about revenue growth in a very disruptive world.
 When we talk about strategy, there's a lot of discussion about short-termism.
 Among board experts and strategy wonks, this is question always comes up, and usually, when you boil it down, what we really have is kind of a debate about shades of gray.

 Is strategy looking one year out?
 Is it looking 10 years out?
 That's really the questions that people ask.
 I want to propose a different way to look at it, and let's start, I would say by differentiating between planning or forecasting and strategy because they're different.
 I've talked about that before, and I'll leave a link in the transcript of this video.